FoxHireLLC/Cacao/README.md

    Ensure `CurrentUser` is set to `RemoteSigned`.

 3. **Choose a Toolset.**
-   Click one of the links above (*Normal, Developer, or Ryan’s Tools*) to trigger Boxstarter.
+   Click one of the links above (*Minimum, Normal, Developer, or Ryan’s Tools*) to trigger Boxstarter.

 4. **Boxstarter Runs Automated Setup.**
    - Installs Chocolatey (if not already installed).